mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 # But why?

-Docker makes it easy for me to maintain the app because it simplifies state on the server.
-Whenever I want to push a new release, I can just build a Docker image locally and push it out to my server.
+Docker simplifies maintenance and app updates.
+You update your app and all of its dependencies as one atomic unit.
+In the event of a bad release, it's trivial to roll back to a previous Docker image.

-Google Cloud Storage separates my app's code from its user-generated files.
-I can blow away my app server completely and deploy a new version and all of the data will remain.
-To the app, it's as if the files are all on the local filesystem.
+Google Cloud Storage separates the app's code from its user-generated files.
+You can blow away your server completely and deploy a new version.
+All of the data will remain intact.

-# But why?

-If you're not sold on Docker, I'm not going to try to convince you here, but I think containerization is the best thing to happen in software in the last ten years.

-* Separates storage from the app itself.
-* Trivial to patch the server
-* Trivial to push new releases.
-Releases

-The downside is that Docker makes you pay some more costs up front because you're working through another layer of abstraction.
-If you want to install your app to a traditional Linux server, it's trivial to access GCS.
-To deploy from within a Docker container, it's a bit more complicated.

-TODO: Logging in StackDriver?

 # Some abbreviations